Atlanta Food Guide featuring some of the best places to eat in Atlanta and the metro area. We also feature our favorite cocktail bars.

 And there's a secret speakeasy hidden here called Eleanor's.
 I won't tell you where but if you find it, be sure and check it out.

-South City Kitchen – This is Southern food fancy-style, with some classic dishes given a chef’s twist.
+South City Kitchen - Long known as one of the best places to eat in Atlanta, this is Southern food fancy-style, with some classic dishes given a chef's twist.

 Must-try: She-Crab soup, Fried Green Tomatoes, and Shrimp and Grits.

 Spring Restaurant - The food here is superb, and becoming renowned in critical dining circles in Marietta.
 I've been here once with girlfriends and enjoyed it very much.